jaustinUF/data_cleaning-ML_3/tech_README.md

 - encode based on relationship with the target variable.
 - replace each category with the mean of the target variable for that category.

-Missing Values
-(good discussion of imputation)
+Missing Values: discussion of imputation

-Note: the Colab notebook is the tutorial; contains a lot of (good) notes!
+Note: the Colab notebook is the tutorial; good notes.
 My copy: My Drive > Colab Notebooks > data-cleaning-techniques.ipynb

 Adapted from 'Advanced Data Cleaning Techniques"